nus-cs2103-AY2223S2/tp/docs/team/yaojiax.md

 and [#148](https://github.com/AY2223S2-CS2103T-T13-3/tp/pull/148)
     * Repurposed UML diagrams for undo/redo and edited the DG section on undo/redo in our software's context.
     * Created UML diagrams and wrote the DG section for edit-app command.
+    * Wrote proposed enhancements for error handling for edit-app.

 * **Team-based tasks**: